jrburke/require-hm/README.md

 Circular references that do import * on each other will not work.

+3) import * does not work in build

+Using r.js to optimize a set of hm modules to a concatenated list of AMD modules works for everything except import *, since the build does not actually run the * module as part of the build, since it may accesss environment-specific information, like `window` or `navigator` which do not exist in Node.

-3) Using identifiers for "inline modules" is not supported:
+4) Using identifiers for "inline modules" is not supported:

     module Bar {}